Day 2 … Monday, 3rd August 2015

 We passed this hippie yogi who gives fruits and drinks to anyone who comes his way, all are welcomed, everything is free.
 He was like sugar to ants.

-Still another 6km to go with a bit of climbing.
-Three lads happily chatted with me all the way and before I knew it, the city of Astorga can be seen from the top of the hill.
+Still another 6km to go with a bit of climbing and I was getting weak in body and spirit.
+Along came three lads who happily chatted with me all the way and before I knew it, the city of Astorga can be seen from the top of the hill.

-But the highlight of my walk today must be young David from this obscure village where I rested.
+But the highlight of my walk today must be my meeting with young David from this obscure village where I rested.

 David loves to speak English and cheerfully introduced me to his whole family and best friend, brought me to the local bar to get my pilgrim stamp, led me to the water fountain and insisted I filled up my bottles ( thank goodness, it was the last one for the next 12km).